-Elementary: 110% of Permanent Florida Inventory of School Houses

-- Capacity by the School Service Area, as adjusted by Policy 11.6.2 - Middle: 105% of Permanent Florida Inventory of School Houses Capacity by the School Service Area, as adjusted by Policy 11.6.2 - High: 100% of Permanent Florida Inventory of School Houses Capacity District-wide, as adjusted by Policy 11.6.2
+- Elementary: 110% of Permanent Florida Inventory of School Houses Capacity by the School Service Area, as adjusted by Policy 11.6.2; - Middle: 105% of Permanent Florida Inventory of School Houses Capacity by the School Service Area, as adjusted by Policy 11.6.2; - High: 100% of Permanent Florida Inventory of School Houses Capacity District-wide, as adjusted by Policy 11.6.2.

-Policy 11.6.2: For the first three years (2008, 2009, and 2010) of school concurrency implementation, relocatable facilities purchased after 1998 that meet the standards for long-term use pursuant to Section 1013.20, F.S., shall be included in the school concurrency determination, and beginning 2011 the relocatables will be removed from the concurrency determination.
-Those relocatables that do not meet the requirement will not be included in the school concurrency determination.
+Policy 11.6.2: For the first three years (2008, 2009, and 2010) of school concurrency implementation, relocatable facilities purchased after 1998 that meet the standards for long-term use pursuant to Section 1013.20, F.S., shall be included in the school concurrency determination, and beginning in 2011 the relocatables will be removed from the concurrency determination.
+Those relocatables that do not meet the requirement will not be included in the school concurrency determination for long term use pursuant to Section 1013.20, F.S.